Reassignment of University Support Staff

-It is the policy of Kansas State University that the circumstances noted in section .020 are appropriately accommodated by a mandated placement.
+It is the policy of Kansas State University that the circumstances noted in section .020 are appropriately accommodated by reassignment.
 It is further the policy of Kansas State University that each of these situations is considered to fall within the obligations of Kansas State University as a whole, not a specific department or campus.
-With this consideration, necessary mandated placements shall be to the next open or available position at the University which, after review by Human Resources (and the Office of Institutional Equity re: disability accommodations), in consultation with the affected department, is considered to be a sound match of employee abilities to essential job functions.
+With this consideration, necessary reassignments shall be to the next vacant or available position at the University which, after review by the Director, in consultation with the affected department, is considered to be a sound match of employee abilities to essential job functions.

-Where mandated placements are necessitated the following procedures will be in effect.
+Where reassignments are necessitated the following procedures will be in effect.

 A. University Support Staff Who are Promoted and Do Not Successfully Complete Probation

-The employing department is expected to keep Human Resources, apprised of performance issues and problems occurring during the probationary period.
-Human Resources is available to provide guidance in establishing performance plans and criteria.
+The employing department is expected to keep the Director apprised of performance issues and problems occurring during the probationary period.
+Human Capital Services, Employee Relations and Engagement is available to provide guidance in establishing performance plans and criteria.
 Probationary employees should be informally evaluated and counseled at least monthly during the probationary period.
 Refer to Chapter 4080, Performance Management Process, for more information.

-If, after three months of the six month probation period, the employee is not meeting expectations, the employing department should notify Human Resources.
-Human Resources will counsel with the employee and advise the employee and the department on rights, roles and responsibilities.
-If, by the anniversary date of the fourth month, the employee's performance continues to be less than satisfactory, the hiring department should, again, advise Human Resources.
+If, after three months of the six month probation period, the employee is not meeting expectations, the employing department should notify the Director.
+The Director will counsel with the employee and advise the employee and the department on rights, roles and responsibilities.
+If, by the anniversary date of the fourth month, the employee's performance continues to be less than "meets expectations," the hiring department should, again, advise the Director.
 (These time tables would be accelerated in the case of a three month probationary period.)

 - identify current vacancies/recruitments at the employee's previous position and salary level;